rsalmei/clearly/README.md

 def stats(self):
-    """Lists some metrics of your actual and capturing system.
+    """Lists some metrics of the capturing system:
-    Those are:

         Tasks processed: the total number of reentrant tasks processed, which includes retry attempts.
         Events processed: number of events captured and processed.